ash674/ashwin_nandakumar_final_project/README.md

 # ashwin_nandakumar_final_project

-## getting Started
+## Getting Started

 This is a project based on building a website.
-This website is built for Nature lovers
+This website is built for Nature lovers.
+This build is mainly focused on website building with html and css.

 ### Prequisites